HeshanDissanayake/SIIM_ISIC_melanoma_classification/README.md

 ### Some results
 #### Auto encoder results.

-In the following image it show the results that was generated trough the Auto encoder.
+In the following images, it shows the results that was generated trough the Auto encoder.
 This auto encode was tested to reduce the dimentionality by generating a latent space.

 [Left - Input] [Mid - Output] [Right - Latent space]